leynos/weaver-py/docs/weaver-design.md

 - The Rust workspace now houses dedicated `weaver-cli` and `weaverd` crates.
   The CLI layers `ortho-config` derived option structs over a `SystemSpawner` abstraction, preparing PID files and Unix-domain sockets before launching the daemon and pruning them on shutdown.
+The spawner now calls `setsid` prior to exec so the daemon detaches from the invoking terminal cleanly, and readiness polling uses an exponential backoff helper to avoid busy loops while waiting for start-up or shutdown events.
+- A shared `weaver-runtime` crate centralises runtime directory resolution and the default socket/PID naming so the CLI and daemon derive their filesystem locations from a single source of truth.
 - `weaverd` runs on a single-threaded Tokio runtime, coordinating graceful termination through `Notify`.
 Status replies are serialised with `serde_json`, while PID and socket artefacts are protected by scoped RAII